percona/postgres/contrib/pg_tde/documentation/docs/how-to/enforcement.md

 ### Override enforcement for trusted sessions

-Superusers (such as DBAs) can override the variable at the session level:
+Superusers can override the variable at the session level:

 ```sql
 SET pg_tde.enforce_encryption = off;